-During her academic studies she pursued further training in singing technique and started to perform in opera productions and recitals in Montreux, Geneva, Zurich, Stuttgart and Cologne.
-In France, where she was granted a state scholarship from the Region of Burgundy, she firstly studied under Prof. Jean-Pierre Blivet.
-Since 2009 she perfected her skills under the renowned singing teacher Prof. Irina Gavrilovici in Vienna.
+Christina Baader was born in Stuttgart.
+She firstly completed piano studies at the Staatliche Hochschule für Musik und Darstellende Kunst Stuttgart and received a postgraduate piano diploma at the Conservatoire de Musique de Lausanne, Switzerland.
+During her piano studies she pursued training in singing and started to perform in opera productions in Montreux, Geneva, Zurich, Stuttgart and Cologne.
+In France, where she was granted a state scholarship from the region of Burgundy, she studied with Prof. Jean-Pierre Blivet and perfected her skills with the renowned singing teacher Prof. Irina Gavrilovici in Vienna.

 She sang concerts in Sofia, Cologne, Hamburg and performed the Alto solo part in Beethoven's 9th Symphony in Hiroshima 2009 with the Hiroshima Symphony Orchestra directed by Kazufumi Yamashita.

 Christina Baader embodied the title role of Bizet's Carmen in numerous cities in Germany, France, Switzerland and Austria and most recently during a much acclaimed production by Frank Van Laecke in Belgium, with whom she already worked in his mise-en-scène of Britten's Peter Grimes as Aunty.

 As a soloist ensemble-member of Theater für Niedersachsen she sang Klytämnestra in Gluck's Iphigenie in Aulis, Mrs Quickly in Verdi's Falstaff and Mary in Wagner's Der fliegende Holländer.